For the Baked Tofu

 - 2 cups cooked brown rice (1/2 cup per bowl)

-- To make the tofu, cube and toss with the soy sauce, black pepper and garlic powder.
-Prepare a baking sheet by either lining it with parchment paper or a silicone baking mat or using some non-stick cooking spray (I like this avocado oil spray).
+- To make the tofu, cube and toss with the soy sauce or tamari, black pepper and garlic powder.
+Prepare a baking sheet by either lining it with parchment paper or a silicone baking mat or using some non-stick cooking spray.
 Place the cubed tofu on the tray and bake for 30 minutes, flipping once halfway through.

-- To make the roasted red cabbage, place the sliced cabbage on a large baking tray or two small ones in one layer.
+- To make the roasted cabbage, place the sliced cabbage on a large baking tray or two small ones in one layer.
 Sprinkle with salt and pepper and roast in the oven for 30-40 minutes until starting to brown and crisp.
+This can go in the oven at the same time as the tofu.

 - To make the sauce, whisk the sauce ingredients together in a jar or container or add to a jar with a lid and shake vigorously until smooth and creamy.